Shane Bond: Defection to ICL

 In January 2008, while recovering from an injury sustained on tour in South Africa, it was announced that Bond had signed to play for the unofficial Indian Cricket League.
 This jeopardised his international future, as just a few days earlier New Zealand Cricket had announced that selectors would be encouraged not to select players associated with the league.
 As a result, at the end of the month, it was announced that Bond's contract with New Zealand Cricket had been terminated, as the International Cricket Council (ICC) prohibited contracted players from taking part in the ICL.
 Bond wrote in his book that he had no regret in playing for the ICL and stated that initially New Zealand cricket assured him he would still be able to represent New Zealand.
-He stated that the reason he defected was the fact that while New Zealand were giving good money it would not be enough to guarantee the future of his family once his cricket career would be over.
+He stated that the reason he defected was that while New Zealand were giving good money it would not be enough to guarantee the future of his family once his cricket career would be over.
 Therefore, he earned money from the ICL which would guarantee his family's future.
 He also stated that he had no regrets and that he was a "victim of politics" because he defected.

 Once he terminated his contract with the ICL in June 2009 he returned to international cricket.

 In May 2009, the Indian Cricket League announced that several players had been released from their contracts, and in June Bond confirmed to New Zealand Cricket that he had severed ties with the unofficial league, effectively making himself available to be selected for the national team.
 He was duly awarded a central contract for the 2009/10 season.